-The idea for this orchestration of the Brahms Piano Quartet in A Major, opus 26 came to me spontaneously in a flash of inspiration while I was coaching chamber music at the Ischia Chamber Music Festival in the Bay of Naples in 2008.
+The idea for this orchestration of the Brahms Piano Quartet in A Major, opus 26 came to me spontaneously in a flash of inspiration while I was coaching chamber music at the Ischia Chamber Music Festival in 2008.
 I vividly remember the bright blue sea and cloudless sky over Mount Epomeo that morning as I listened to a group play though the first movement of the piece in its original form.
 As I began to work with them, I found myself speaking to the pianist, as I often do, in orchestral terms.
-“Can you try playing the opening phrase like…. a quartet of horns?”
+“Can you try playing the opening phrase more like…. a quartet of horns?”
 I asked.
 His playing certainly sounded more convincing with that in mind, but that sound concept had also planted itself firmly in my inner ear.
 After the coaching I had a bit of free time, and found myself listening to an imaginary orchestral version of the entire first movement emerging out of that horn quartet.
 I thought it sounded great.
 By the end of that morning, I’d decided to try to undertake a realization of the orchestration I’d heard in my head.

 After my initial euphoria, I had a few more sober thoughts.
 First, there was the question of Schoenberg’s orchestration of opus 26’s evil twin, the Piano Quartet in G minor, opus 25.
 Should I be deterred by the possibility (certainty) of comparisons, or should I in some way try to look to Schoenberg’s example as a model for my own work?
 This was actually the easiest of decisions to make- I didn’t feel any need to worry one way or another about Schoenberg’s arrangement.
 It hadn’t been in any way on my mind when I first thought of the project, so I could answer questions about whether I’d stolen his idea with a clear conscience and an even clearer answer.
 Also, much as I revere his arrangements of many other composer’s works, including the Monn Cello Concerto and Mahler’s Das Lied von der Erde, I actually have never warmed to his eccentric, and, to me, often vulgar and un-idiomatic take on Brahms’s opus 25.
 In the end, I decided not to listen to or look at the score of Schoenberg’s orchestration until I’d finished my work on opus 26.